bulffi/xv-6_learing/README.md

 ## Packages to install

-I use fedora 33 with the following packages installed
+I use Fedora 33 with the following packages installed

 - `qemu-system-riscv.x86_64`
 - `gcc-riscv64-linux-gnu.x86_64`